Alcohol and Drug Use Statistics in Coral Springs, FL

 If you’re seeking low-cost or free alcohol or drug rehab in Coral Springs, facilities that may be able to help you include:

-- State-funded treatment centers: These facilities get funding from federal, state, and county governments to provide treatment at little to no cost for uninsured local residents who can’t pay for rehab.
+- State-funded treatment centers: These facilities get funding from federal, state, and county governments to provide care at little to no cost for uninsured local residents who can’t pay for rehab.

 - Methadone clinics: These facilities provide medication-assisted treatment (MAT) for opioid-use disorders.
-Depending on the facility, treatment may be provided regardless of a person’s ability to pay.
+Depending on the facility, services may be provided regardless of a person’s ability to pay.

-- Sliding scale rehab facilities: These facilities use a variable fee scale that discounts patients’ treatment costs based on their income.
-Some facilities have a minimum fee, while others provide free treatment for people with very low or no income.
+- Sliding scale facilities: These facilities use a variable fee scale that discounts patients’ treatment costs based on their income.
+Some facilities have a minimum fee, while others provide free care for people with very low or no income.

 A few of your options for low-cost or free drug or alcohol rehab in Coral Springs and the surrounding areas include:7

 - Broward Addiction Recovery Center

 - Evolutions Treatment Center